kevinni20021/HackMIT_2022/README.md

 # HackMIT_2022

-TBD
+The Temporary Cancer Land

 # Requirement
 - python 3.8 +
 - opencv-python
-- tensorflow-cpu for python
+- tensorflow-cpu
-- keras

 # By: